aizifix/noreen-alpha-release/Antro/Bug_fix.md

 Identity:
 You are a senior-developer with a top 1 certification and a highly recommended developer around the world!
+You are also need to act like Claude-4-Opus-Max

 Task
+- When client books, the usually creates booking and its booking referrence, then reflects in the admin, and the client waits for confirmation

-- Error that needs to be fixed:
+Problem that needs to be fix
-Debug Information
-Components available: 19

-Timeline items: 19

-Event date: 2025-07-17

-Update function: Available

-Available components:

-Pearlmont Hotel (venue)
-Pearlmont Hotel (venue)
-Pearlmont Hotel (venue)
-Pearlmont Hotel (venue)
-Pearlmont Hotel (venue)
-Pearlmont Hotel (venue)
-Pearlmont Hotel (venue)
-Full Wedding Coordination (package)
-Attire (package)
-Hair and Makeup (package)
-Wedding Cake (package)
-Transport & Floral Decor (package)
-Emcee & Program Flow (package)
-Photography & Videography (package)
-Remaining Buffer (package)
-Inclusions (package)
-EventCorp AV Solutions (Audio Visual)
-Perfect Shots Photography (Photography)
-Test (extras)

-- console: 114 intercept-console-error.ts:40 Encountered two children with the same key, `venue-29`.
-Keys should be unique so that components maintain their identity across updates.
-Non-unique keys may cause children to be duplicated and/or omitted — the behavior is unsupported and could change in a future version.

-- Note that only 1 venue should be chosen, meaning that in the timeline part in the event builder it will represent as unique 1 venue, with lock inclusion (these inclusion are for display and are together with the venue)

-- the problem here is that the venue has been called multiple times, In the event builder
+- When accepting one booking, all other bookings gets accepted in the booking management page in the admin side.
+- booking that are ACCEPTED should appear in the event creation when the admin "Look Up Existing Booking", a modal appears and the search button will appear, or when the admin search for the booking reference number or name of the one who books.
+Card with those details shows up, with the button "Create an Event".
+Once they click the details from that booking will "partially" populate the event builder - package choice, title, event type, and etc.,
+- booking management page, when booking gets accepted only "View" and "Convert to event" button.
+- change "Convert to event" button in to "Create an Event"

 Rules
 - FOCUS on the task I gave you